 How does Korean culture affect Korean Translation?
 The challenges in translation don’t just stem from vocabulary or grammar but also native culture because language is the first reflection of culture.
-To achieve seamless and high-quality translation tailored to local preferences, translators must have extensive knowledge of the unique and fascinating Korean culture.
+To achieve seamless and high-quality translation tailored to local preferences, translators need to know unique and fascinating Korean culture facts.

 Every nation in the world has fascinating and captivating legends and myths about their origin that reflect the spirit of national pride, gratitude, and an awareness of their cultural roots.
 South Korea is one of the countries with various founding myths and legends.
 Among them, the most important and ancient is the legend of Dangun (단군), the first king who founded the Choson kingdom in 2333 BC.